neemzy/gitlab-team-dashboard/README.md

 - `usernames`: names of users you want to fetch data for
 - `projectIds`: by default, only group milestones are fetched; enable project milestones individually here
 - `labelsToExclude`: a regex to exclude issues bearing matching labels (leave blank to disable)
+- `orphanIssues`: whether to show issues not belonging to an active milestone on the Members tab

 ## Develop